Ruth Hussey: Career

 Hussey worked with Robert Taylor in Flight Command (1940), Robert Young in Northwest Passage (1940) and H. M. Pulham, Esq.
 (1941), Van Heflin in Tennessee Johnson (1942), Ray Milland in The Uninvited (1944) and Alan Ladd in The Great Gatsby (1949).
+In 1943 she worked with Ginger Rogers in "Tender Comrade" where she stands out for a rant about rationing during World War Two.

 In 1946, Hussey starred on Broadway in the Pulitzer Prize-winning play State of the Union.
 Her 1949 role in Goodbye, My Fancy on Broadway caused a Billboard reviewer to write: "Miss Hussey brings a splendid aliveness and warmth to the lovely congresswoman...."

 Hussey played Jean Arthur's role of Miriam Starrett in the 1955 Lux Radio Theater presentation of Shane, playing alongside the film’s original stars Ladd and Heflin.

 In 1960, she co-starred in The Facts of Life with Bob Hope and Lucille Ball.
 Hussey was also active in early television drama.